rerun/rerun/modules/stubbs/README.md

-Stubbs provides a small set of commands that help you define and organize modules according to rerun layout conventions and metadata format.
+Stubbs provides a small set of commands that help you define and organize modules according to the *rerun* layout conventions and metadata format.

-It won't write your implementations for you but helps you stay in between the guard rails!
+Stubbs won't write your implementations for you but it will help keep you between the guard rails!

 ## Commands